MOHIT-IITP/Dotfiles/config/kanata/readme.md

    ```
 4. Push your branch and submit a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

-## Acknowledgments

-Thanks to all contributors and users who help improve Kanata!

 ---

-Feel free to update placeholders like `your-username` and adjust content as needed.
+Feel free to update placeholders like `MOHIT-IITP` and adjust content as needed.